zeke/devcenter-scraper/content/md/platform-api-quickstart.md

 This is a brief guide to help you get started with the Heroku Platform API.
 For a detailed reference, please see the [Platform API Reference](https://devcenter.heroku.com/articles/platform-api-reference) article.

+> note
+> If you have questions about the Heroku API, consider discussing it in the [Heroku API forum](https://discussion.heroku.com/category/api).

 ## Prerequisites

 1. A shell with [`curl`](http://curl.haxx.se/)